ttkorhonen/e3pages/docs/design/4_package_management.md

 #### The "registry"

-With this distribution method, there is no real registry containing compiled packages--- instead we store source code in a fixed *GitLab* group structure.
+With this distribution method, there is no real registry containing compiled packages--- at ESS we store source code in a fixed *GitLab* group structure.
 Packages are built manually, or for deployment at ESS as part of `GitLab` CI pipelines by so-called "runners" that have direct access to a specific server.
 Once the package has been built (and tested, etc.), it is placed on that server through a manual approval action.